zitadel/zitadel/docs/docs/quickstarts/login/flutter.md

 var _username = '';
 ```

-Then the builder method, which does show the login button if you're not
+2. Then add the builder method.
-authenticated, a loading bar if the login process is going on and
-your name if you are authenticated:
+This shows the login button if you're not authenticated, a loading bar if the login process is going on, and your name if you are authenticated:

 ```dart
 @override